 Kathy Ashe, (M.S.
 Ed., SUNY Cortland) earned a BA in sociology from SUNY Geneseo and a Masters of Science in Health Education from SUNY Cortland and is an adjunct instructor for both the Women's and Gender Studies Department and the Physical Education Department.
 Her courses include Gender, Power and Difference, Women's Health, Current Adolescent Health Issues, Current Health Issues and Problems, Personal Health and Stress Management.

-Susan Bernardin, (Ph.D, University California, Santa Cruz) Chair of Women's and Gender Studies and Professor of English.
-A specialist in American Indian and American literatures, Dr. Bernardin has published articles and book chapters on foundational and contemporary Native writers, including Gertrude Bonnin, Mourning Dove, Sherman Alexie, Louis Owens, Eric Gansworth, and Gerald Vizenor.
-Recent work includes an essay on Haudenosaunee (Iroquois) artists Jolene Rickard, Shelley Niro, Eric Gansworth, and Melanie Printup Hope, published in Visualities: Perspectives on Contemporary American Indian Film and Art (Michigan State Univ.
-Press, 2011).
+Susan Bernardin, (B.A., Princeton University; Ph.D., University of California, Santa Cruz) is Chair of Women’s and Gender Studies and Professor of English.
+A specialist in American Indian and U.S. literatures, Dr. Bernardin has published articles and book chapters on foundational and contemporary Native writers, including Gertrude Bonnin, Mourning Dove, Sherman Alexie, Eric Gansworth, Gerald Vizenor, and Louis Owens.
 She is a co-author of Trading Gazes: Euro-American Photographers and Native North Americans, 1880-1940 (Rutgers University Press, 2003), an interdisciplinary study of white women who found personal and professional fulfillment working in embattled Native communities in the late nineteenth and early twentieth century.
-She also facilitated a new edition of In the Land of the Grasshopper Song (Bison Books, Univ.
-Nebraska Press, 2011), in collaboration with several Karuk tribal members.
-She is a 2013 recipient of the SUNY Chancellor’s Award for Excellence in Scholarship and a two-time recipient of Western Literature Association’s Don D. Walker Award for best published essay in Western American Literary Studies.
-Her courses include Native American literatures, women’s environmental writing, gender and autobiography, American literatures (including Mark Twain), and Post-Colonial Literatures of the Americas.
+She also facilitated a new edition of In the Land of the Grasshopper Song (University of Nebraska Press) in collaboration with Andre Cramblit and Terry Supahan, Karuk tribal members.
+She served as guest editor for Western American Literature’s special issue on Indigenous Westerns in 2014 and has forthcoming publications on contemporary Indigenous mixed-media and comic/graphic arts.
+Dr. Bernardin is a 2013 recipient of the SUNY Chancellor's Award for Excellence in Scholarship and a two-time recipient of Western Literature Association's Don D. Walker Award for best published essay in Western American Literary Studies.
+She currently serves as Co-President of the Western Literature Association and is organizing its annual conference.
+Dr. Bernardin teaches courses in Native American literatures, women's literatures, environmental writing, memoir, and post-colonial literatures of the Americas.

 Michael Brown (Ph.D., City University of New York) is a social-cognitive psychologist who is interested in how individuals make attributions and judgments when presented with novel, complex, and contradictory information.
 His research has primarily focused on individuals' decision-making processes, prototypes, impression formation, and attitudes – particularly as they apply to issues involving gender, sexuality, and the law.